About OCR Services

 UiPath Document OCR is a proprietary OCR technology of UiPath, supporting characters used by the following Latin script languages: English, French, German, Italian, Portuguese, Romanian, and Spanish.
 Text in other languages will be recognized but without accents, for instance, “Ł” in Polish will be recognized as “L”.
 Pages processed using UiPath Document OCR are not counted towards the page quota purchased along with the Document Understanding Enterprise license so UiPath Document OCR is free to use.

-- To install UiPath Document OCR, run these commands:
+- To install UiPath Document OCR standalone docker container, run these commands:

 docker login aiflprodweacr.azurecr.io -u *** -p **